KeyanSong/431-2018/slides/class03/README.md

 ### Teaching Assistant Office Hours

 A reminder that Teaching Assistant Office Hours are held in WG-56 (Computing Lab) or WG-67 (Student Lounge) on the ground floor of the Wood building, so be sure to look in both places if you need help.
-TA office hours started today.
-You'll find the schedule on the bottom of the [Course Calendar](https://github.com/THOMASELOVE/431-2018/blob/master/calendar.md).
+TA office hours started this morning, and continue Wednesday at noon.
+You'll find the complete schedule on the bottom of the [Course Calendar](https://github.com/THOMASELOVE/431-2018/blob/master/calendar.md), and remember to contact us at **431-help at case dot edu** if you have questions at other times.

 ## One Last Thing